-You will be given two minutes to prepare your answer outside of the room and up to eight minutes (depending on the school) to answer the question.
+You will be given two minutes to prepare your answer outside of the room and up to 8 minutes (depending on the school) to answer the question.
 Admissions will be looking to see if you possess personal qualities such as altruism, compassion, integrity, and empathy.
-Be completely prepared to answer questions ranging from: "Tell me about your biggest accomplishment in life?
-What makes it so important?” to "What is your greatest weakness and why?".

 The MMI format is used in the admissions process to your advantage.
 You have many people working together to formulate ideas and opinions on who you are as a candidate.
 This may sound daunting, but it's more beneficial for you than traditional types of interviews.

-This interview format was initially a research project aimed at understanding how to select medical students that would grow into ethical and competent doctors.
-When preparing for the MMI it is important to note that it is a situational judgment test (SJT).
-If you have made it to the MMI interview stage, it means that you have achieved academic accomplishments, scored well on your MCAT, and have created a compelling application.
-The MMI is used in the admissions process to see if you possess communication skills, professionalism, and sound ethical standards amongst all of the other traits you possess.
+This interview format was initially a research project aimed at understanding how to select medical students who would grow into ethical and competent doctors.
+When preparing for the MMI, it is important that you understand it as a situational judgment test (SJT).

-At most MMI interview stations, you’ll have between 4-8 minutes to respond to the prompt before moving onto the next station.
-Depending on your school, you will likely participate in 8-12 stations.
+You’ll have between 4-8 minutes to respond to the prompt at most MMI interview stations before moving on to the next station.
+You will likely participate in 8-12 stations, depending on your school.
 Overall, it usually takes 1.5-2 hours to complete the process.

 They are usually only as difficult as you perceive them to be.
 Applicants tend to stress about the entire process, leading them to further difficulty.
 If you take the time to relax and plan, you will do great!
 Be sure to prepare well in advance.

 You will want to dress and appear as professional as possible.
-Your MMI is an opportunity to start a career, therefore you should dress your best.
-It is also important to make sure that you are dressed comfortably to remain calm and collected.
+Your MMI is an opportunity to start a career.
+Therefore you should dress your best.
+It is also important to make sure that you are dressed comfortably in order to remain calm and collected.

-Make sure to also manage your stress levels before entering an MMI, as this is the top reason why students make mistakes.
-Again, think of the process as something that is working with you, rather than against you.
+Make sure to also manage your stress levels before entering an MMI for medical school, as this is the top reason why students make mistakes.
+Again, think of the process as something that is working with you rather than against you.
 Scholars have created this process to ensure validity and transparency.
 We hope this post helps you out on your MMI journey!
 Best of luck.